 What do you consider your greatest accomplishment?

 What is your motto?

-• Don McLellan has been cancer-free for more than five years.
+• Don McLellan has been cancer-free for more than seven years.
 He has resumed running.